“Without ambition one starts nothing. Without work one finishes nothing. The prize will not be sent to you. You have to win it.” – Ralph Waldo Emerson

 - I make sure to get plenty of sleep because when I don't I'm constantly hungry.

-- I work to keep my stress low because when it’s high I crave sugar and salty, crunchy snacks.
+- I work to keep my stress low because when it's high I crave sugar and salty, crunchy snacks, like cheesy crackers (a definite trigger food).

 - I only eat snacks that don't come in packages which means mostly fruits, vegetables, small amounts of nuts, hard boiled eggs, etc.